clasp-developers/clasp/README.md

 |  Debian Stable (Wheezy) - [see issue #21](https://github.com/drmeister/clasp/issues/21)   |
 |  Ubuntu 14.04 - [see issue #26](https://github.com/drmeister/clasp/issues/26)             |

+If you get lots of errors showing missing header files then you can uncomment and set CLASP_CLANG_PATH in clasp/locals.config to use the system clang (version>3.6.1).
+On Linux there may be the additional problem that libstd++ may need to be brought up to date.

 If you experience problems with the systems above please submit an issue here or come see us on **#clasp on irc.freenode.net**

 ## Building Clasp